 Senior Monsanto scientist, Dan Goldstein, recently stated, "If ingested, glyphosate is excreted rapidly, does not accumulate in body fat or tissues, and does not undergo metabolism in humans.
-Rather, it is excreted unchanged in the urine."46
+Rather, it is excreted unchanged in the urine."
+50

-Genetically engineered cotton - other uses
+Cotton - other uses

-The Cotton Australia website47 states:
+The Cotton Australia website states: